Part IV: Disruption and new digital customer experience

 A variety of technical and market changes are have come together to enable and accelerate this disruption.
 Amazingly, the pandemic increased the acceleration, shifting customer expectations dramatically.

 And the changes are vast.
 B2B and B2C users expect to find, select, and buy financial services online.
-They expect an excellent digital experience, and they expect seamless provision with as much fulfillment, service, and support online as possible.
+They expect an excellent digital experience, and they expect seamless provision with as much fulfilment, service, and support online as possible.

-Finally, new technology allows for vast but relatively inexpensive improvements to how information is presented and reported.
+Finally, new tech allows for vast but relatively inexpensive improvements to how information is presented and reported.
 This allows company officers to better delegate, freeing up their own time whilst empowering staff.
 In addition, once information is available then more sophisticated analysis and intelligent action becomes possible.

 Across mid-market financial services companies, we see digital disruption and transformation in the following areas: